loga4m/MindsUnited/README.md

 ## Overview

-MindsUnited is a collaborative platform enabling users to publish content, create requests through representatives, and manage board discussions.
-The system implements a hierarchical request workflow where users submit requests to representatives, who then escalate them to boards for review.
+MindsUnited is a collaborative platform built as part of Sustainable Development Goals with focus on fostering international problem solving, knowledge sharing, and innovation.
+The system impleentes hierarchical model of boards, board members, representatives, and users.
+User publish their ideas, solutions to problems in categories of SDG, discuss with others, browse current problems, etc. To facilitate a solution deployment for a real-world problem, the system implements a hierarchical request workflow where users submit their solutions for approval to representaties who then escalate them to boards for review.

+Furthermore, the system acts as a registry of solutions and insights.
+In particular, the insights part, not implemented in this version, aims to integrate AI which analyzes users' posts and creates insights for later use.

 ## Architecture Pattern

 - **ORM**: SQLAlchemy with Flask-SQLAlchemy
 - **Inheritance**: Single Table Inheritance (STI) for User hierarchy
-- **Relationships**: Many-to-many associations via junction tables
+- **Relationships**: Self-referential and many-to-many associations via junction tables
 - **ID Strategy**: Auto-incrementing primary keys + UUID alternative IDs for public exposure

 ---